Houdini's Afterlife Experiment - Did It Work?

 Joseph Dunninger Claimed that the Code Was in a Book

 Joseph Dunninger, a magician and close friend of Houdini, thought Ford hoaxed the message by getting the code out of a book that was published in 1928.
 The book is Houdini: His Life-Story by Harold Kellock and was written with the help of Mrs. Houdini.
 I obtained the book and found that the part that deals with the code is very brief.
-(You can see for yourself what the book contains by viewing the pages that I scanned.
-The link is in the endnotes section.)
+You can see for yourself what the book contains by viewing the pages that I scanned.
+Here's the link: book scans.
+By the way, my main website at that time was useyourmagic.com and that is why you see it mentioned at the bottom of two of the scans.

 The book talks about how Harry and Bess communicated on stage with secret visual and spoken signals and states, “When one [person] was out of view of the other, the spoken code was used.
 Their code words for numbers, which the Houdinis kept secret for thirty-five years, were as follows.”
 Then the book lists the ten key-words that you see listed above.
 After the list, we have one more sentence: “By combining these [words] within sentences, they could signal any one number or combination of numbers.”
 (Note: The Houdinis were together for about 32 years: early June 1894 to October 31, 1926.)